I first published this post of early elementary homeschool curriculum picks a few years back, but I’m still a super-fan of everything listed below.

 I’ve seen lots of early math curricula.
 Some expect way too much work from children on a daily basis.
 Some expect way too much prep from me.
 Others go overboard on manipulatives.
 And, some have such boring worksheet pages that even I don’t want to look at them.

-Since we only do textbook work about three days a week and include living math the other days (see below), I just wanted a program that was easy-to-implement, kept the attention of my children and gave just enough daily practice on important math skills.
+Since we only do textbook work about three days a week and include living math the other days (see below), I just wanted a program that was easy to implement, kept the attention of my children, and gave just enough daily practice on important math skills.
 Horizons has been that curriculum for us.

 We use Horizons from Kindergarten through 3rd grade.

-Loving Living Math is a book I wrote after years of doing “other stuff” for math a couple days a week and hearing question after question asking what exactly I was doing and why I was doing it.
+Loving Living Math is a book I wrote after years of doing “other stuff” for math a couple of days a week and hearing question after question asking what exactly I was doing and why I was doing it.

 I just mentioned early logic and critical thinking above.
 Most people are surprised to learn that I include logic lessons in our homeschool as early as preschool and kindergarten.
 Not only is it entirely possible to do so (especially with materials like those I’ve pictured above), but also super motivating for children.
 All of mine have begged for logic time.

 In the early years of homeschooling, a formal science curriculum isn’t necessary.
-We spend A LOT of time learning about science casually through living literature, simple science experiments and nature walks.
+We spend A LOT of time learning about science casually through living literature, simple science experiments, and nature walks.
 I wrote the NaturExplorers series (more than 20 topics) for children between the ages of 1st-8th grades.
-Not only can you find ideas for serious, in-depth nature study for your older children – you’ll find plenty of ideas for more casual nature walks that are perfect for K-2nd graders, too.
+Not only can you find ideas for serious, in-depth nature study for your older children – but you’ll also find plenty of ideas for more casual nature walks that are perfect for K-2nd graders, too.

 Don’t forget that I teach live, online nature study classes for children, too, at No Sweat Nature Study LIVE!